viviaa/powerbi-docs.pt-br/powerbi-docs/service-connect-to-xero.md

 * Contas do Xero

 ## <a name="system-requirements"></a>Requisitos de sistema
-As seguintes funções são necessárias para acessar o pacote de conteúdo do Xero: “Padrão + Relatórios” ou “Supervisor”.
+As funções a seguir são necessárias para acessar o pacote de conteúdo do Xero: "Padrão + Relatórios" ou "Supervisor".

 <a name="FindingParams"></a>